USDA-ARS-NWRC/smrf/docs/user_guide/input_data.rst

    Accumulated precipitation

 CLDFRA
-   Cloud fraction for all atmoshperic layers, the average will be used at the SMRF cloud factor
+   Cloud fraction for all atmospheric layers, the average will be used at the SMRF cloud factor

 UGRD
    Wind vector, u component